-- 90. The undertaking shall disclose the percentage gap in pay between women and men and the ratio between the compensation of its highest paid individual and the median compensation for its employees. - 91.
+- 95. The undertaking shall disclose the percentage gap in pay between women and men and the ratio between the compensation of its highest paid individual and the median compensation for its employees. - 96.
 The objective of this Disclosure Requirement is twofold.
 Firstly, to allow an understanding of the extent of any gap in the pay between women and men amongst the undertaking's employees.
-And secondly, to provide insight into the level of compensation inequality inside the undertaking and whether wide pay disparities exist. - 92.
-The disclosure required by paragraph 90 shall include: - the male-female pay gap, defined as the difference between average gross hourly earnings of male paid employees and of female paid employees expressed as a percentage of average gross hourly earnings of male paid employees; - (b) the ratio of the annual total compensation ratio of the highest paid individual to the median annual total compensation for all employees (excluding the highest-paid individual); and - (c) where applicable, any contextual information necessary to understand the data and how the data has been compiled and other changes to the underlying data that are to be considered. - 93.
-The undertaking may disclose a breakdown of the male-female pay gap as defined in paragraph 92 (a) by employee category and/or by country/segment as this granularity provides increased understandability and relevance.
-The undertaking may also report an adjusted pay gap which accounts for other factors affecting pay, in which case it shall describe the methodology for this calculation.
+And secondly, to provide insight into the level of compensation inequality inside the undertaking and whether wide pay disparities exist. - 97.
+The undertaking shall disclose the following information: - (a) the male-female pay gap, defined as the difference between average gross hourly earnings of male paid employees and of female paid employees expressed as a percentage of average gross hourly earnings of male paid employees10; - (b) the ratio of the annual total compensation ratio of the highest paid individual to the median annual total compensation for all employees (excluding the highest-paid individual)11; and - (c) where applicable, any contextual information necessary to understand the data and how the data has been compiled and other changes to the underlying data that are to be considered. - 98.
+The undertaking may disclose a breakdown of the male-female pay gap as defined in paragraph 97 (a) by employee category and/or by country/segment as this granularity provides increased understandability and relevance.
+The undertaking may also report an adjusted pay gap which controls for other factors affecting pay, in which case it shall describe the methodology for this calculation. - 99.
+In relation to paragraph 97 (b), the undertaking may report this figure adjusted for purchasing power differences between countries, in which case it shall report the methodology used for the calculation.

-&lt;sup>12 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting a mandatory indicator related to principal adverse impacts as set out by indicator #12 in Table 1 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments ("Unadjusted gender pay gap") and benchmark administrators to disclose ESG factors subject to Regulation (EU) 2020/1816 as set out by indicator "Weighted average gender pay gap" in section 1 and 2 of Annex 2.
+10 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting a mandatory indicator related to principal adverse impacts as set out by indicator #12 in Table 1 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments ("Unadjusted gender pay gap") and benchmark administrators to disclose ESG factors subject to Regulation (EU) 2020/1816 as set out by indicator "Weighted average gender pay gap" in section 1 and 2 of Annex 2.

-&lt;sup>13 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting an additional indicator related to principal adverse impacts as set out by indicator #8 in Table 3 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments ("Excessive CEO pay ratio").
+11 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting an additional indicator related to principal adverse impacts as set out by indicator #8 in Table 3 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments ("Excessive CEO pay ratio").